 Of important note, Dormont is also a borough of artists.
 Dormont has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Dormont’s character.

-In Dormont, a lot of people use the bus to get to work every day though Dormont is a relatively small borough.
-Those that ride the bus are primarily traveling out of town to good jobs in other cities.
+Despite being a small borough, Dormont has a lot of people using the bus to get to and from work every day.
+Most of these people on the bus are using it to get to good jobs in other cities.

-The per capita income in Dormont in 2010 was $29,369, which is upper middle income relative to Pennsylvania and the nation.
-This equates to an annual income of $117,476 for a family of four.
+The per capita income in Dormont in 2010 was $39,028, which is wealthy relative to Pennsylvania and the nation.
+This equates to an annual income of $156,112 for a family of four.
 However, Dormont contains both very wealthy and poor people as well.

 The people who call Dormont home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Dormont residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Dormont include Irish, Italian, English, and Polish.
+Important ancestries of people in Dormont include German, Irish, Italian, Polish, and English.

 The most common language spoken in Dormont is English.
-Other important languages spoken here include Spanish and Greek.
+Other important languages spoken here include Spanish and Slavic languages.